 In May 2021, Sweden implemented the APD's provision regarding safe countries of origin in its national legislation.
-The legislation process was initiated after the CJEU judgement A v Migrationsverket in July 2018.
-In the judgement, the CJEU stated that the Migration Agency cannot reject an application as manifestly unfounded with reference to COI stating that the asylum seeker is able to seek state protection, without implementing the provisions regarding safe countries of origin.
-On 19 June 2019, the government ordered an investigation regarding the possibility of introducing a list of safe countries of origin.
-A government memorandum was published on 30 January 2020, which outlined the legislative changes necessary to achieve that aim.182 On 1 May 2021, the proposed legislation regarding safe countries of origin came into force.
+The legislation process was initiated after the CJEU judgement A v Migrationsverket where the court stated that the Migration Agency cannot reject an application as manifestly unfounded with reference to COI stating that the asylum seeker is able to seek state protection, without implementing the provisions regarding safe countries of origin.